darkfire000/gsc-rust/README.md

 If you want to output the logs to a file, you will want to use the regular ``docker logs`` command because ``docker-compose logs`` adds color and formating which does not translate well into actual log files:

 ``docker logs rust-server_1 > my.log``

+## FAQ
+Lots of questions, including technical issues, come up and this section aims to address them!

+#### ERROR: Version in "./docker-compose.yml" is unsupported.
+This error is probably the most common error folks run into (especially on Ubuntu!).
+It simply means you aren't running the latest version of Docker-Compose.
+Version 1.17+ is needed for CPU scaling via the Docker-Compose file.
+You can remedy this error by upgrading to the latest version of Docker-Compose, or commenting out the ``cpus`` attribute in the ``docker-compose.yml`` file.

+#### How do I change/update game configuration files?
+Short answer: you create a _new_ server.
+This may seem odd at first but Docker containers are more or less designed to be immutable and changing configuration data on the fly can yield unexpected results.

+However if you _really_ want to change or update something on your server, use ``docker exec -it server_name bash`` to access the container and then change whatever you need to from there.

+#### How do I backup game data?
+Currently there is no "official way" to backup game data.
+Unofficially, there are a two options:

+1. Create <a href="https://docs.docker.com/compose/compose-file/compose-file-v2/#volumes-volume_driver">Docker volumes</a> between the Host and Container using the docker-compose file.
+1. Use <a href="https://stackoverflow.com/questions/22049212/copying-files-from-docker-container-to-host">docker cp</a> to copy files/folders back and forth between the Host and Container.

+Creating a volume _sounds_ like the easy route but volumes on Docker can be tricky to new-comers, and volume implementation differs based on the host (Linux vs Windows, etc).

+The ``docker cp`` command is pretty straight forward and I recommend it if you really need to back up a file or folder.